Canadian Civil Liberties Association

 Supporting Documents

-Support our Legal Advocacy Work to Protect 2SLGBTQI Youth
+Support Our Legal Advocacy Work

 Since our inception, Egale Canada has a long history of fighting legal cases and achieving legal victories.
 But we can’t do it alone.
-Donate to Egale to support us in making a world without homophobia, biphobia, transphobia.
+Donate to Egale to support us in making a world without homophobia, biphobia, and transphobia.